Welcome to binNotes | redThread™

 Serendipity.
 It’s a word used a lot when talking with Jeff Emery, proprietor of Santa Cruz Mountain Vineyard (SCMV).
 Recently, I met up with the rangy, bearded wine maker at his tasting room and winery in the Swift Street Complex on Santa Cruz’s Westside.

 Multi-tasking adroitly between delivery folks, his assistant winemaker, and thirteen-year old daughter, Emery engaged in the interview with thoughtful authority.
-His low-key demeanor belies a multi-faceted career, equal parts wine maker, mentor, Santa Cruz Fungus Federation founder, long-time folk music radio host and brandy blender.
+His low-key demeanor belies a multi-faceted career, equal parts wine maker, mentor, Santa Cruz Fungus Federation member, long-time folk music radio host and brandy blender.
 In short, Jeff Emery embodies the spirit of Santa Cruz – authentic, diverse, and firmly rooted in community.

 (This interview has been edited for clarity and continuity.)

 r/T™: The original owner of Santa Cruz Mountain Vineyard, Ken Burnap, proved instrumental in mentoring you in your wine making career.
 In turn, you’ve mentored many local rising winemaking stars like Denis Hoey of Odonata Wines and your own assistant Cole Thomas.
 How has the Santa Cruz winery scene changed since you started working with Ken in the 1970’s?
 What part does mentoring play?

 Jeff Emery: Mentoring young people has always been intentional for me, in large part because I came to this brand [Santa Cruz Mountain Winery] as a nineteen year old in the late 1970’s.